Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 wave 44:
 - By cyanflower.
-- A hilariously basic redesign that removes a single line from the original's design to turn it into a "V" letter.
-The idea for this redesign was not sparked from anything else.
+- Drops a single line from the original design to turn the letter into “V” instead.
+The idea for this redesign was not sparked by anything else.

 wave 45:
 - By JustHyperCL.